Robert Rich (musician): 1990s–2000s

-In the years that followed he developed a complex range of sounds founded upon the seamless integration of electronic, electric, and acoustic instrumentation, and the exploration of complex just tunings.
-His music continues to tend toward the organic and much of it is based on a concept in synthesis he refers to as glurp.
-His interest in using unique sounds has inspired him to create a large collection of original field recordings and homemade instruments.
+In the years that followed, he developed a complex range of sounds founded upon the seamless integration of electronic, electric, and acoustic instrumentation, and the exploration of just intonation tuning.

+His interest in using unique sounds inspired him to create a large collection of original field recordings and homemade instruments.
 One of these instruments is a range of flutes made from PVC pipe.

 His interest in unique sounds has also given him work as a sound designer for synthesizer presets and for E-mu Systems’ Proteus 3 and Morpheus sound modules.
 He has also designed sounds for films including Pitch Black and Behind Enemy Lines, a series of sampling discs called Things that Go Bump in the Night, and a library of Acid Loops called Liquid Planet.
-He has also helped develop the MIDI micro-tuning specification, which is the standard used to create justly tuned compositions in MIDI.
+He helped create the MIDI micro-tuning standard along with Carter Scholz, which divides the octave into 196,608 equal parts.

-His collaborators over the years have included Steve Roach, Brian “Lustmord” Williams, Lisa Moskow, Alio Die, and Ian Boddy.
+His collaborators over the years have included Steve Roach, Brian "Lustmord" Williams, Lisa Moskow, Alio Die, and Ian Boddy, among others.

 In 1992, he formed a new group called Amoeba.
-The group has released three albums featuring ex-Urdu members Rick Davies and Andrew McGowan at different times.
+The group released three albums featuring ex-Urdu members Rick Davies and Andrew McGowan at different times, including Eye Catching (1993), Watchful (1997), and Pivot (2000).
+Since Rich was the only member in common between the first and second album, though, he doesn't consider Eye Catching to represent the band.
+Amoeba features Rich on vocals, and is inspired by a tradition of introspective songwriting.